Flippy, the Dancing Robot

 Connecting the Circuit

-Before you connect your circuit, remember to check out the Science Buddies reference How to Use a Breadboard to learn more about breadboards.
+Before you connect your circuit, remember to check out the Science Buddies reference How to Use a Breadboard for Electronics and Circuits to learn more about breadboards.
 To connect the circuit for your robot, follow these steps:

 - Connect the battery holder to the breadboard, as shown in Figure 8.